 Photo: Pinakpani / Wikimedia Commons

-Jawahar Kunja Park, close to the Gandhi Ghat, is a magnificent area for picnics where one can relish nature along the Hooghly River.
+Jawahar Kunja Park, one of the scenic Barrackpore tourist spot, close to the Gandhi Ghat, is a magnificent area for picnics where one can relish nature along the Hooghly River.
 Jawahar Kunja Park has a large grassy area with beautiful trees, large colourful flowers, and a small pond in the centre.
 A small fee allows visitors to access this lush area, which is good for family picnics or walks.
 The only restriction is seasonal.
 Some months during monsoon season, the park might be inundated.

 Location: Shankar Mandal Rd, Barrackpore